alphagov/service-performance/DOMAIN.md

 (*
-  Unlike the other group types, we never expect Transaction received metrics to be non-applicable because it is the core metric we collect and the other don't make any sense without it.
+  Unlike the other group types, we never expect Transaction received metric group to be non-applicable because it is the core metric we collect and the other don't make any sense without it.
+Note that individual metrics within TransactionsReceived can still be NotApplicable.
 *)
 type TransactionsReceivedGroup = TransactionsReceived
 ```